Department overview

 Our department is uniquely positioned within the University of Missouri System and the entire state.
 We have strong research programs in astrophysics; atomic, molecular and optical (AMO) physics; as well as condensed matter and materials physics.
 The AMO physics program is the only such program in the University of Missouri System.
 Our astrophysics program houses the only LIGO (gravitational wave) research group in the state.
 The department is heavily involved in interdisciplinary activities, in particular in materials research and high-performance computing.

-Three of our faculty members are Fellows of the American Physical Society (APS), and two carry the title of Curators' Professor within the University of Missouri System.
+Two of our faculty members are Fellows of the American Physical Society (APS), and one carries the title of Curators' Professor within the University of Missouri System.
 Department research is funded by the National Science Foundation, NASA, the US Department of Energy, and other agencies.

 The department offers an undergraduate BS degree in physics as well as graduate MS and PhD degrees.